 Commercial Drone Operators Using Alcohol or Drugs

-Commercial drone operators are either operating under Part 107 or under a Section 333 exemption.
+Commercial drone operators are either operating under Part 107 or under a Section 44807 exemption (formerly called a Section 333 exemption).

 14 CFR 107.27 says,